 The Partnership has prepared a short-form document that addresses these questions:

 - Why was our Partnership formed?

 - What are the specific challenges that the Partnership is addressing?

 - What methods will the Partnership use to alleviate/solve these challenges/issues?

 - What is our track record of accomplishments?

 - What are our qualifications to solve these challenges?

-For a set of responses to these questions, click on About the Partnership for Water Sustainability_April 2012 to download a copy of the synopsis document.
+For a set of responses to these questions, click on OUR STORY to download a copy of the synopsis document.